iam-veeramalla/terraform-zero-to-hero/README.md

 #### Introduction to Terraform and IaC

 In this session, we'll introduce you to the fundamental concepts of Terraform and Infrastructure as Code (IaC).
-Learn why Terraform is crucial for managing infrastructure and how IaC streamlines provisioning.
+Learn why Terraform is crucial for managing infrastructure and how IaC streamlines provisioning..

 #### Installing Terraform on MacOS, Linux and Windows